roboscienceorg/book/source/Sensors/InertialSensors.rst

 Accelerometers
 ~~~~~~~~~~~~~~

-An accelerometer measures acceleration in a particular direction.
+An :index:`accelerometer` measures acceleration in a particular direction.
 The
 standard units on acceleration are meters per seconds squared
 (:math:`m/s^2`).
 The sensor is normally a MEMS unit which are often
 packaged together using two or three sensor units pointed in orthogonal